Lt Gen Henry Archibald Watson and His First Wife?

 Maxine Horsfall was totally dismissive of Sarah McCulloch being the mother of Grandie, saying that no one knew anything of her.

-Maybe she was just a convenient name to fill in a blank on a form to hide the true parentage.
+Could she have been just a convenient name to fill in a blank on a form to hide the true parentage.

 Could Maharaja Karam Singh have had other sisters, or was it a cousin?